logo

 You should be prepared to consider doing more training in the future, that will help you provide good quality childcare.
 There is more on training on these pages: Courses and Training

-You might want to read more about childminding and what it involves - I've recently been given a copy of the book "Registered Childminding - The Secrets of Success" which provides very useful information - read my review here.
+You might want to read more about childminding and what it involves - I've recently been given a copy of the book "Registered Childminding - The Secrets of Success" which provides very useful information - read review here.

 Is there a charge to register?

-Yes, the current charges (November 2009) for Childminders are:
+Yes, the current charges (March 2013) for Childminders are:

-* subsequent annual renewal fee £30
+* subsequent annual renewal fee £35

 What happens after I've applied?